Grubby: Esports career

 His accomplishments in the two World Cyber Games victories have led him to be included in the tournament's hall of fame.
 Schenkhuizen is the only WC3 player to have won both the WCG and the ESWC title.
 He's also one of the longest playing professional players of Warcraft III.
 Schenkhuizen is the protagonist in the documentary film Beyond the Game.

 In 2011, Schenkhuizen moved from Warcraft III to StarCraft II as a Protoss player.

 In 2015, he began casting esports events for Heroes of the Storm, including casting the world championships at Blizzcon 2015 and 2016.

 Personal life

-Schenkhuizen born in a family of Dutch Indo descent.
+Schenkhuizen was born in a family of Dutch Indo descent.
 He became engaged to Cassandra 'PpG' Ng at BlizzCon 2009 and the two married in 2010.